J.P. Crawford Player Props: Mariners vs. Twins

 J.P.
 Crawford At The Plate

+- Crawford leads Seattle with an OBP of .364 this season while batting .258 with 55 walks and 51 runs scored.

-- Among the qualifying hitters in MLB, he ranks 70th in batting average, 21st in on-base percentage, and 109th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 73rd, his on-base percentage ranks 24th, and he is 111th in the league in slugging.

-- In 9.0% of his games this season, he has homered, and 2.1% of his trips to the plate.
+- Looking at the 93 games he has played this year, he's went deep in eight of them (8.6%), and in 2% of his trips to the dish.

-- In 24.7% of his games this year, Crawford has tallied at least one RBI.
-In eight of those games (9.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Crawford has picked up an RBI in 24.7% of his games this year, with more than one RBI in 9.7% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.